Three-dimensional Nonlinear Path-following Guidance with Bounded Input Constraints: Introduction

 The key idea of error-regulation-based approaches, for example, \cite{doi:10.2514/6.2003-6626,doi:10.2514/1.46679,doi:10.2514/6.2023-1055,doi:10.1016/j.ifacol.2023.03.036,doi:10.2514/1.42056,9721593}, is to first define a suitable error variable such as cross-track error, heading angle error, course angle error, etc., and then subsequently design a nonlinear controller to nullify these error variables to zero.
 For example, a \emph{good helmsman} problem-based strategy was presented in \cite{doi:10.2514/6.2003-6626}, where the helmsman behavior was modeled using the desired relative course angle and the cross-track distance.
 Thereafter, the commanded course angle was designed to follow straight-line and circular paths based on these variables.
 Another approach considering a moving {ghost vehicle} onto the desired path was discussed in \cite{doi:10.2514/1.46679}, and exponential convergence of the error variables was shown except when the velocity vector becomes perpendicular to the desired path.
 A lateral cross-track error-based approach was presented in \cite{doi:10.2514/6.2023-1055,doi:10.1016/j.ifacol.2023.03.036}.
 To achieve the path-following objective, a design consisting of guidance and control subsystems was presented in \cite{doi:10.2514/1.42056}.
-The outer loop was used to generate the path-following guidance commands, whereas the inner loop was used to meet the desired performance.
 The work in \cite{9721593} used cross-track error in the horizontal plane and linearized dynamics to meet the path-following objective.

 In vector field-based methods such as \cite{1657648,doi:10.2514/6.2006-6467,doi:10.2514/1.34896,doi:10.2514/1.G004053,6494384}, a vector field that surrounds the desired path by matching its desired course angle, velocity, etc., was first constructed, and then the guidance laws were designed in such a way that the vehicle converges to the desired path along it.
 For instance, the work in \cite{1657648} constructed a vector field around the desired path (straight-line and circular), and then the commanded heading angles were obtained using the inverse tangent function and position error.
 Later, the design was extended for curve paths in \cite{doi:10.2514/6.2006-6467}.
 A method for the construction of a globally attractive vector field, which inherently has the Lyapunov stability properties, was discussed in \cite{doi:10.2514/1.34896}.
 The authors in \cite{6494384} augmented the Lyapunov vector field with a tangent vector field and presented a two-stage vector field algorithm as a tangent-plus-Lyapunov vector field.
 The work in \cite{8385190} discussed a guidance law by integrating vector field with the input-to-state stability notation.
 A gradient vector field-based path following strategy was discussed in \cite{doi:10.2514/1.G004053}.
 It is worth mentioning that these methods offered global convergence of the UAV to its desired path.
 However, these strategies were primarily focused on special types of path constructs (mostly straight-line and circular), and in the case of multiple path segments, they require a separate switching logic, making them complicated.
 As a matter of fact, they cannot be directly extended for a generic curvilinear path-following problem.
 Additionally, only asymptotic or exponential stability was achieved with these methods.